Geography

 contact page.

 Geography is a very broad subject and thus there are many degrees applicable to successful graduates who become trainee teachers in geography, although most do have a geography degree.
 Applicants will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum, GCSE and A level requirements for geography, especially where topics have not been covered by their degree.
-Along with a good degree and an awareness of geographical and educational issues, a desire to excite, stimulate and engage young people from 11-18 with the possibilities and pleasures open to them in studying geography is a good starting point for an application.
+Along with a good degree and an awareness of geographical and educational issues, a desire to inspire, motivate and engage with young people around the possibilities open to them in studying geography is a good starting point for an application.

 Geography fieldwork is one of the most important aspects of good geography education, to promote learning experiences outside of the classroom.
 The opportunity to go outside to study the geographical processes taught in class is one of the most exciting and rewarding aspects of Geography teaching.
 As part of the GITEP course, the Geography trainees have visited Nettlecombe Field Studies Council Centre in Exmoor for the chance to top up their own fieldwork skills and build their confidence in taking pupils into the field.